markjamesm/markjamesm.github.io/_posts/2021-02-20-drawing-racetrack-from-csv-csharp.md

 ```
 The resulting trackValues variable is an IEnumerable of type Track which would form the basis for plotting the track.

-## Plotting the Track Using System.Drawing
+## Plotting the Track Using System.Drawing.Common

-The [System.Drawing](https://docs.microsoft.com/en-us/dotnet/api/system.drawing?view=dotnet-plat-ext-5.0) namespace by Microsoft provides access to GDI+ graphics functionality.
+The [System.Drawing.Common](https://www.nuget.org/packages/System.Drawing.Common) namespace by Microsoft provides access to GDI+ graphics functionality.
 Making use of System.Drawing would enable me to create and export the resulting track plot to a PNG file.

 Since the System.Drawlines() method requires the use of an array of Points to draw an image, the first thing I needed to do was to create a list to store the GPS coordinates, add the coordinates, and then convert that list to an array of Points.
 In C#, you cannot change the array size once is created, and so its easier to start with a list and then convert it using the ToArray() method.
 Below my trackValues variable, I added the following lines of code: